SuperCoolPencil/GRAD/README.md

 npx expo start
 ```

+## 🐞 Known Bugs to Fix in v0.1.0

+- Replace the "add-extra-class" feature with a user-friendly datetime picker.
+- Improve the design of the course information page to resolve usability issues.
+- Implement an edit-course page to allow modifications to course details.
+- Add a distinctive app logo and name to address branding inconsistencies.
+- Fix daily attendance logging and ensure it displays correctly on the course information page.
+- Resolve issues with the dark mode toggle in the settings.

 ## 📸 Demo Screenshots
 <img src="./demo-screens/demo01.png" width="300" alt="Demo Screenshot 1"/>
 <img src="./demo-screens/demo02.png" width="300" alt="Demo Screenshot 2"/>